aligeekk/SmallWorld/README.md

-####  use AWS Lambda to create a serverless RESTful API for hosting the data challenge
+####  use AWS Lambda and AWS DynamoDB to create a serverless RESTful API for hosting the data challenge
+Teaching Asistant work for 2016 Social Networks

 ##### important files: